ElenaHBC/The-Vengeful-Wyrm/README.md

 - at the end of the fight after win/lost
 - at the end of the path choices (riddle/river) if the user looses
 - after mission was declined

+> add time.sleep(secs) to some functions/print statements

+> add APIs with graphs for character, scenery